John, Duke of Berry

 John of Berry or John the Magnificent (French: Jean de Berry, Johannes de Bituria; 30 November 1340 – 15 June 1416) was Duke of Berry and Auvergne and Count of Poitiers and Montpensier.
+His brothers were King Charles V of France, Duke Louis I of Anjou and Duke Philip the Bold of Burgundy.
 He was Regent of France from 1380 to 1388 during the minority of his nephew Charles VI.
-His brothers were King Charles V of France, Duke Louis I of Anjou and Duke Philip the Bold of Burgundy.